How Post-Vesting Periods Play Havoc with Unplanned Retirement

 As a high-potential employee, she did everything right, from planning to accumulation.
 Eileen is well prepared for retirement – but not quite yet.
 A few years ago, she had worked with a financial planner who completed a comprehensive plan focused on retirement.
 Company stock represents a substantial part of her assets.
 Scenario planning was done to identify when she can retire, how much she needs and what would happen under certain assumptions.
 Based on the scenario planning, her current age of 60 is a little premature for retirement.

 The company recently instituted a post-vesting holding period on performance shares.
 Performance shares granted to Eileen three years ago will vest in 31 days.
 Her shares are now subject to a two-year post-vesting holding period.
-That means the $150,000 in vested shares will not be available to sell until 2017.
+That means each grant worth $150,000 each in vested shares will not be available to sell until five years after the grant date.

 As long as she ultimately declares her exit as “retirement,” her grants will continue to vest.
-The shares granted in 2013 and 2014 may vest and be subject to the same post-vesting periods.
-The shares are expected to vest in 2016 and 2017, and cannot be sold until 2018 and 2019, respectively.
+The shares granted in year two and year three may vest and be subject to the same post-vesting periods.
+The shares are still expected to vest three years from the grant date, and cannot be sold until five years from the grant date.

 Eileen’s potential retirement at 60 takes in these considerations: